eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 5. some of the properties in the application.conf may differ from Play to Ninja - no shortcut here they have to be analysed on a case by case basis.

-6. (the best part) remove the scala cruft: scala plugin, delete Build.scala, plugins.sbt.
+6. (the best part) remove the scala cruft: scala plugin, build.scala, plugins.sbt, activators...

 7. Watch your compilation time plummet.
 Enjoy.